-Epic Measures: by Jeremy N. Smith.
+Epic Measures: By Jeremy N. Smith.

 Christopher Murray, a Harvard-trained M.D, with an Oxford, Ph.D. in Medical Health Economics, challenges the Global Health Establishment and wins.
 His tool is a data base of virtually every known disease, broken-down by country.
 The free on-line “GMD Compare” is linked, as follows: http://vizhub.healthdata.org/gbd-compare/.

-Mountains Beyond Mountains: by Tracy Kidder.
+Mountains Beyond Mountains: By Tracy Kidder.

 Paul Farmer, a fellow resident at “Brigham” with Chris Murray (cited above), and Jim Yong Kim, vowed to “Save the World”, and they are working on it.
 Farmer and Kim, through their Partners in Health, also challenged the Establishment, and appear to be winning.
 PIH has taken top-flight health care to the poorest of the poor, in Haiti, Mexico, Rwanda, and a Siberian Gulag.

-How the Affordable Care Act will improve our terribly complex, blatantly unjust, outrageously expensive, grossly inefficient, error prone system: by Emanuel, Ezekiel J.
+How the Affordable Care Act will improve our terribly complex, blatantly unjust, outrageously expensive, grossly inefficient, error prone system: By Emanuel, Ezekiel.

 Dr. Emanuel is a Professor of Oncology and Medical Ethics at the University of Pennsylvania, and was a key architect of the Affordable Care Act (derisively called “Obamacare” by the Republicans). program currently provides health insurance to some 25 million previously uninsured Americans.
 Dr. Emanuel acknowledges that any Health Care, or Insurance, System can always be improved upon.

-When Breath Becomes Air: by Paul Kalanithi
+When Breath Becomes Air: By Paul Kalanithi.

 A young neurosurgeon, who way about to take the next step, in a most successful career, has the tables turned on him.
 At age 36, he is diagnosed with lung cancer, and begins to face the hard reality, but as the patient, rather than the physician.
 Dr. Kalanirh, a lover of Literature, Emailed his best friend to advise him of his terminal cancer, included: “The good news is: I’ve outlived two Brontes, Keats and Stephen Crane.
 The bad news is that I haven’t written anything’” This book, indeed, is a wonderful, and compelling one!